 I am a neuroscientist with a broad interest in brain and behaviour.
 I am particularly interested in neurobiological mechanisms of sensory processing that give rise to perception.
 The senses that are the focus of my research are the auditory sense, and electrosense in weakly electric fish.
 Within sensory processing, my work is focused on coding, detection, and estimation of behaviourally relevant signals that are either at the limits of sensory threshold (i.e., extremely weak or faint signals) or corrupted by noise.
 The processing of near-threshold signals and noisy signals has important survival advantage, and has presumably been subjected to strong selective pressure.
 At the proximate level, a major consequence of selection is that it may have led to the evolution of an optimal neural code.
 This key idea has been elaborated in our recent work on an optimum neural code that is high-fidelity and yet energy-efficient.
 While this research helps to advance our knowledge of coding and signal representation in neurons, the biomedical applications are just as promising.
 One line of my current research applies the optimal neural code to the development of improved speech processors for cochlear implants.
 If the optimal code is valid, i.e., if we have captured the correct representation of signals in sensory neurons, then damaged sensory organs or neural tissue can be replaced with bionic interfaces.
 Thus, this work holds the promise for improved neural implants.

-I obtained my doctoral degree from the University of Illinois at Urbana-Champaign, and was on the biology faculty at the University of Texas at San Antonio.
-Subsequently, I was Senior Scientist with the University of Illinois' College of Engineering, and affiliated with the Neuroscience Program, and the Beckman Institute.
-I further held a joint appointment as Principal Scientist with the University of Illinois research center in Singapore (Advanced Digital Sciences Center).
-I obtained my bachelor's degree from the Indian Institute of Technology, Delhi, and spent some years as a design engineer in the industry and as a CSIR scientist, before switching to biology.
-Consequently, my research is situated in both engineering and biology.
+I obtained my doctoral degree in Biophysics from the University of Illinois at Urbana-Champaign, and was on the biology faculty at the University of Texas at San Antonio.
+Subsequently, I was a Senior Scientist with the University of Illinois where I was affiliated with the college of engineering and the neuroscience program.
+I obtained my bachelor's degree from the Indian Institute of Technology, Delhi.
+My engineering roots have deeply influenced my research in biology.
 It is my belief that biological mechanisms, which are a result of natural selection, reach theoretical performance bounds predicted by mathematical and engineering analysis.
 In this respect, selection and optimal design are one and the same.
-Thus, my teaching and research are inspired by the belief that biology and engineering are indistinguishable.

 A. Neural coding and sensory signal processing